CC007/LongCommand/README.md

 # LongCommand
-Minecraft plugin to make it possible to issue commands that are longer than the character limit in minecraft chat
+Minecraft plugin to make it possible to execute commands that are longer than the character limit in minecraft chat